-When I think about Ash Wednesday and the beginning of Lent, I reflect on the past years, pondering Lent ideas that will make this season genuinely transformative.
+When I think about Ash Wednesday and the beginning of Lent, I reflect on Lenten activities that would make this season life-changing.
 Lent isn’t just a 40-day period where we give something up, like fast food or chocolate.
 It’s a great way to delve deeper into our spiritual lives, fostering growth, reflection, and self-improvement.

-Lent is about embracing practices that bring us closer to our savior, Jesus Christ, and living out the pillars of Lent meaningfully: prayer, fasting, and benevolence.
+After many years of Lenten participation, I’ve discovered Lent is about embracing practices that bring me closer to my savior, Jesus Christ.
+It’s about living out the pillars of Lent meaningfully: prayer, fasting, and benevolence.

 Creative Lent Ideas

-As we embark on this spiritual journey this Lenten season, exploring new Lent ideas can be a good way to begin to examine ourselves.
-It’s not just about giving up our favorite foods or activities but finding meaningful ways to enhance our spiritual development.
+This Lenten season, exploring new Lent ideas can be a good way to begin to examine ourselves.
+It’s not just about giving up our favorite foods or activities but also about finding meaningful ways to enhance our spiritual growth and development.

 Reducing media time is an excellent place to start.

-This sacrifice allows us to reclaim time and redirect it towards more fruitful spiritual practices, like daily prayer, family Bible study, or simply spending quality time with our whole family or loved ones.
+This sacrifice allows us to reclaim time and redirect it towards more fruitful spiritual practices like:

 It can also be the start of improving our physical health.
 What a great way to better care for our body, a temple for the Lord.